hancules/JBE-QA/README.md

 - Aggregates results and prints accuracy/F1 scores

 #### `instance_constuction_sample.ipynb`
-- Sample code that presents the usage of `format_question` function
-- `format_question` converts a dataset instance into a prompt
+- Sample code that shows the usage of `format_question` function (converts a dataset instance into a prompt)

 ## Output